|

 anniversary with a formal inspection at Longwood Gardens, near Kennett Square, Chester

-and last Troop to be established by the Highway Patrol before the merger with the State
+last Troop to be established by the Highway Patrol before the merger with the State Police on

-Police on June 29, 1937.
+June 29, 1937.
 The new department was called the Pennsylvania Motor Police.
-In
+In addition, the

-addition, the new department administrator would be known as the Commissioner.
-The new
+new department administrator would be known as the Commissioner.
+The new Commissioner

-Commissioner appointed himself a Colonel and his Deputy Commissioner as a Lieutenant
+appointed himself a Colonel and his Deputy Commissioner as a Lieutenant Colonel.
+This

-four districts with district headquarters established in Greensburg, Harrisburg, Wyoming,
+districts with district headquarters established in Greensburg, Harrisburg, Wyoming, and

-and Philadelphia on July 21, 1937.
+Philadelphia on July 21, 1937.
 There were 11 troops within the district structure.
+They were:

 - District I District II